realstorypro/the-media-dao/README.md

 4. The token supply is unlimited, but the ability for the bank to mint new tokens can be toggled by the __"owner"__ via the  ```pause()``` and ```unppause()``` functions.
 5. The price of new tokens can be retrieved by calling ``getPrice()``.
 6. "Pausing", "un-pausing", and "changing token price" all emit events for increased on-chain visibility.
+7. Owner can withdraw ETH send to the contract by uses who purchased the ERD-20 tokens.

 ## Setup